GottaGetSwifty/CodableWrappers/README.md

 - Extendable
 - Declare once for all Encoders and Decoders. (e.g. JSONEncoder and PropertyListEncoder)
 - Can customize (de/en)coding without overriding `encode(to: Encoder)` or `init(with decoder)`!
-- Multiple (de/en)coding strategies within the same or nested Types
+- Multiple (de/en)coding strategies within the same and child Types
 - Cross Platform

 ## Compatibility

-**Swift 5.1+** is required to build Property Wrappers (Xcode 11) and are [Backwards Deployable](https://forums.swift.org/t/which-of-swift-5-1-features-are-backwards-deployable/25610/3?u=getswifty)
+**Swift 5.1+** is required to build Property Wrappers (Xcode 11) which are [Backwards Deployable](https://forums.swift.org/t/which-of-swift-5-1-features-are-backwards-deployable/25610/3)

 ## Installation